 Views of Halifax in the distance, are encompassed by rolling hills blushing with colour.

 Part of the Kearney Lake trail system, Charlies Lake trail is a great half-day excursion even if you’re coming from downtown Halifax.
 The trail has stairways, walkways and lots of interesting natural features.

-The majority of the trail is through deep, healthy forest, full of many different kinds of trees, plants and animals.
-The views of the lake from the natural amphitheater-like look off are fantastic.
+The majority of the trail is through a deep, healthy forest, full of many different kinds of trees, plants and animals.
+The views of the lake from the natural amphitheatre-like look off are fantastic.